-Xi Jinping announces final victory over Virus - ExBulletin
+Xi Jinping announces final victory over virus - ExBulletin

 Politics

 Xi Jinping hailed his own coronavirus policies over the past three years as a miracle in human history.
-China’s virus-related death rate remained at the lowest level in the world, the state and party leader told a meeting of the country’s seven most powerful men.
-His country had just won a great and decisive victory.
+At a meeting of the seven most powerful men in the country, the head of state and party announced that his country had won a major and decisive victory.
+Xi said China’s death rate from the virus remained the lowest in the world.

-The zero Covid strategy and its abrupt abandonment, which is euphemistically called optimization in official parlance, had proven to be quite correct.
-This is recognized by the masses, that is, the population.

-In his speech to the Standing Committee of the Pilot Bureau, Xi Jinping described the chaotic conditions in hospitals nationwide after the temporary abolition of all protective measures as a smooth transition.
-With the zero-Covid policy, precious time has been gained before the lethality of the virus weakens.
+Its zero-Covid strategy and abrupt abandonment, euphemistically called optimization in official parlance, turned out to be quite correct.
+The party leader on the Politburo Standing Committee described the chaotic conditions in hospitals across the country after the temporary abolition of all protective measures as a smooth transition.
+Previously, the zero-Covid policy bought valuable time until the virus mutated into the less deadly omicron variant.

 Xi does not give the death toll